 I met my beautiful wife Jenna when I moved down from New Mexico back to Arizona in 2011 when we sold our ranch and bought our cousins ranch in Safford.
 Her family had ranches in Mexico and knew all about cattle and she fit right in on the ranch and has been a tremendous help to me I could not have got that ranch going without her help.
 We have raised two ornery kids that are right in the middle of everything we do and they spent their first few years out on the ranch.

 In 2015 my Dad, Mark Killian was appointed by Governor Ducey as the Director of the Department of Agriculture.
 With him being tied up with that there was a need for me here in Mesa to run the feed yard and help with the family business.
 We moved up to Mesa to help with the family business and run the cattle feeding operation.
 This is when Killian Beef was born.
 We had been selling steers to people for a few years, but many were asking when we would start selling beef by the piece.
 I investigated what we would need to do this and acquired the necessary permits and hauled a few steers down to the University of Arizona for processing and Killian Beef was up and running.
 We stored all of our beef at a local cold storage and I was delivering beef all over the valley almost every afternoon.
 As business grew we saw the need for a store front, so we built our own commercial freezer on the farm and set up a store front inside our barn and got more permits.
 It made it much easier to manage and people could come to the farm and get their beef right from the source and see with their own eyes what we do.
-Our business continues to grow and our next step is to build a butcher shop here on the farm, where we can deal fresh beef and do custom cuts.
+Our business continues to grow and our next step (when possible) is to build a butcher shop here on the farm, where we can deal fresh beef and do custom cuts.
 Now instead of selling most of our cattle commercially and keeping a few for Killian Beef we hope to keep most of them for beef to sell to you.

 Killian Beef has become almost a full time deal for me, but I still manage our ranches that are around the state and it all keeps me hopping!
 But we are very grateful for all of your support and we hope we can continue to please and we hope we can get to the point where we have a butcher shop that is open six days a week and we can help the community source their beef locally and be satisfied with a safe and quality product.